mpld3/mpld3/doc/index.rst

 which can be used within the browser, within standard web pages, blogs, or tools such as the `IPython notebook <http://ipython.org/notebook.html>`_.

-See the :ref:`example-gallery` for some interactive demonstrations of mpld3 in action.
+See the :ref:`example-gallery` or :ref:`notebook-examples` for some interactive demonstrations of mpld3 in action.

 For a quick overview of the package, see the :ref:`quickstart-guide`.